 There are three reasons that industrially grown produce typically contains lower amounts of polyphenols than those grown on local farms:

-First, the varieties sold in our grocery stores are often chosen for their appearance & ability to withstand shipping, not their nutrition or polyphenols content.
+The produce sold in our grocery stores are often chosen for their appearance & ability to withstand shipping, not their nutrition or polyphenols content.
 Year-round, the produce sections in our grocery stores are filled with pyramids of perfectly formed, symetrical cucumbers; enormous, plump, blemish free berries; and bright red, and perfectly round tomatoes without the slightest mark or discoloration anywhere.
 The produce looks beautiful, but the prioritization of cosmetics & durability over nutrition eliminates the very things that will make it best for our bodies.

-Second, our store-bought fruits and vegetables are often grown far away in places like Mexico or South America.
+Store-bought fruits and vegetables are often grown far away in places like Mexico or South America.
 This produce needs to be shipped, and that means that it must be picked before it is fully matured so that it will not be over-ripe when it arrives at your local store.
 Research shows that polyphenols content increases as fruits get darker – as most do when they ripen, suggesting that fruits & vegetables that are picked prematurely have lower levels of polyphenols than those ripened on the vine.

 Finding Anti-Inflammatory Foods at Your Farmer’s Market

 You can find a variety of mouth-watering whole foods that are rich in polyphenols and fiber at your local farmer’s market.